-Experimental AI-generated summary referencing Polymarket data · UpdatedSCOTUS bars counting mail ballots after election day?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedSCOTUS bars counting mail ballots after election day?

 This market will resolve based on the Supreme Court’s decision in this case.
 Other related cases or legislation will not affect resolution.